-- (i) to enter the premises specified in the warrant, using such force as is reasonably necessary for the purpose; - (ii) to search any person on those premises if there are reasonable grounds for believing that that person has in his possession any document or article which has a bearing on the investigation; - (iii) to search the premises and take copies of, or extracts from, any document appearing to be of a kind in respect of which the application under subsection (1) was granted (the relevant kind); - (iv) to take possession of any document appearing to be of the relevant kind if-
+- (i) to enter the premises specified in the warrant, using such force as is reasonably necessary for the purpose; - (ii) to search any person on those premises if there are reasonable grounds for believing that that person has in his possession any document or article which has a bearing on the investigation;

-- (A) such action appears to be necessary for preserving the document or preventing interference with it; or - (B) it is not reasonably practicable to take copies of the document on the premises; - (v) to take any other steps which appear to be necessary for the purpose mentioned in paragraph (iv)(A); - (vi) to require any person to provide an explanation of any document appearing to be of the relevant kind or to state, to the best of his knowledge and belief, where it may be found; - (vii) to require any information which is held in a computer and is accessible from the premises and which the named officer considers relates to any matter relevant to the investigation, to be produced in a form - (A) in which it can be taken away; and
+- (iii) to search the premises and take copies of, or extracts from, any document appearing to be of a kind in respect of which the application under subsection (1) was granted (the relevant kind); - (iv) to take possession of any document appearing to be of the relevant kind if - (A) such action appears to be necessary for preserving the document or preventing interference with it; or - (B) it is not reasonably practicable to take copies of the document on the premises; - (v) to take any other steps which appear to be necessary for the purpose mentioned in paragraph (iv)(A); - (vi) to require any person to provide an explanation of any document appearing to be of the relevant kind or to state, to the best of his knowledge and belief, where it may be found; - (vii) to require any information which is stored in any electronic form and is accessible from the premises and which the named officer considers relates to any matter relevant to the investigation, to be produced in a form - - (A) in which it can be taken away; and - (B) in which it is visible and legible; and - (viii) to remove from those premises for examination any article which relates to any matter relevant to the investigation.

-- (B) in which it is visible and legible; and - (viii) to remove from those premises for examination any article which has a bearing on the investigation. - (3) If, in the case of a warrant under subsection (1)(b), the court is satisfied that it is reasonable to suspect that there are also on the premises other documents relating to the investigation concerned, the warrant shall also authorise the actions mentioned in subsection (2) to be taken in relation to any such document. - (4) A warrant issued under this section shall indicate - (a) the subject matter and purpose of the investigation; and - (b) the nature of the offences created by sections 80 to 83, and shall continue in force until the end of the period of one month beginning from the day on which it is issued. - (5) The powers conferred by this section shall not be exercised except upon production of a warrant issued under this section. - (6) Any person entering premises by virtue of a warrant under this section may take with him such equipment as appears to him to be necessary.
+(3) If, in the case of a warrant under subsection (1)(b), the court is satisfied that it is reasonable to suspect that there are also on the premises other documents relating to the investigation concerned, the warrant shall also authorise the actions mentioned in subsection (2) to be taken in relation to any such document.

+(4) Where possession of any document is taken under subsection (2)(iv) or (3), the named officer or inspector may, at the request of the person from whom possession of the document was taken, provide such person with a copy of the document.

+(5) An investigating officer or inspector may, instead of removing from any premises for examination any article which has a bearing on the investigation under subsection (2)(viii), allow the article to be retained on those premises subject to such conditions as the investigating officer or inspector may impose.

+(6) Any person who fails to comply with any condition imposed under subsection (5) shall be guilty of an offence.

+5 (7) A warrant issued under this section shall indicate -

+- (a) the subject matter and purpose of the investigation; and - (b) the nature of the offences created by sections 80 to 83, and shall continue in force until the end of the period of one month beginning from the day on which it is issued.

+10 (8) The powers conferred by this section shall not be exercised except upon production of a warrant issued under this section.

+(9) Any person entering premises by virtue of a warrant under this section may take with him such equipment as appears to him to be necessary.